 Chair Yoga at Spring Arbor in Durham

 Two Thursdays a month, I led a chair yoga class at the Spring Arbor assisted-living facility in Durham.
 The residents all use canes, walkers, or wheelchairs.
-My challenge is to bring yoga concepts down to the most basic level so that everyone can get some benefit.
-We focus on mindful breathing, proper alignment, and gentle stretching.
-Many can’t hear well but they follow my every move and imitate it as closely as they can.
+My challenge was to bring yoga concepts down to the most basic level so that everyone could get some benefit.
+We focused on mindful breathing, proper alignment, and gentle stretching.
+Many of these lovely people did hear well but they followed my every move and imitated it as closely as they could.
 After two-years, I passed this class to another qualified instructor.
+I learned a lot from these intrepid yogis and yoginis.

-I assist the Yoga Legacy staff when they offer their Senior/Chair Yoga module as one of the electives in their training program.
+I have assisted the Yoga Legacy staff when they offer their Senior/Chair Yoga module as one of the electives in their training program.